 This list includes Hugh Andrew Johnstone Munro of Novar, Thomas Monro and more people.While this isn't a list of all male art collectors, it does answer the questions "Who are the most famous male art collectors?" and "Who are the best male art collectors?"

-Charles Saatchi is a British businessman and the co-founder with his brother Maurice of advertising agency Saatchi & Saatchi.
+Charles Saatchi (; Arabic: تشارلز ساعتجي; born 9 June 1943) is an Iraqi-British Jewish businessman and the co-founder with his brother Maurice of advertising agency Saatchi & Saatchi.
 The brothers led the business – the world's largest advertising agency in the 1980s – until they were forced out in 1995.
 In the same year, the brothers formed a new agency called M&C Saatchi.
-Charles is also known for his vast art collection and for owning Saatchi Gallery, and in particular for his sponsorship of the Young British Artists, including Damien Hirst and Tracey Emin. ...more
+Saatchi is also known for his art collection and for owning Saatchi Gallery, and in particular for his sponsorship of the Young British Artists (YBAs), including Damien Hirst and Tracey Emin. ...more on Wikipedia

 Birthplace: Baghdad, Iraqsee more on Charles Saatchi

-Birthplace: Dallas, Texas, United States of Americasee more on Robert Hoffman
+Birthplace: Texas, USA, Dallassee more on Robert Hoffman